-Rebecca McMeekin, vice chair's Biography
+Rebecca McMeekin, board chair's Biography

 Rebecca McMeekin retired in 2014 after serving for sixteen years as executive director at the Chandler Center for the Arts in Randolph.
 The arts continue to play an important part in her life.
 She was instrumental in the inaugural PoemTown event in Randolph in 2013 and continues to serve as a volunteer for the month-long celebration.
 She is on the board of the Central Vermont Chamber Music Festival and serves on the Chandler’s New World Festival planning committee.
 Becky plays the cello and is an amateur poet.
 She also sings with Cantabile, the Randolph Singers, and her church choir.